Miniehouma/turin_crash_course/individual_folders/Mini_Ehouman/Analyse_Q.md

-# Questions Clés
+# Key Questions

-## Quel est l'objectif principal de la proposition ?
+## What is the main objective of the proposal?
-- Identifiant des zones affectées
+- Identifying affected areas

-## Quels sont les défis spécifiques liés aux UHI dans les zones ciblées ?
+## What are the specific challenges related to UHIs in the targeted areas?
-- Températures élevées affectant la santé publique.
+- High temperatures affecting public health.
-- Manque d'infrastructures pour atténuer les effets de la chaleur.
+- Lack of infrastructure to mitigate heat effects.
-- Conditions de vie précaires aggravant les risques de santé.
+- Poor living conditions exacerbating health risks.

-## Quelles données et méthodologies seront utilisées pour identifier et analyser les zones affectées ?
+## What data and methodologies will be used to identify and analyze the affected areas?
-- Utilisation de données géospatiales (Google Earth Engine, OpenStreetMap).
+- Use of geospatial data (Google Earth Engine, OpenStreetMap).
-- Données météorologiques (API weather.com, stations locales).
+- Meteorological data (weather.com API, local stations).
-- Analyse démographique pour identifier les populations vulnérables.
+- Demographic analysis to identify vulnerable populations.

-## Quelles interventions seront proposées pour atténuer les UHI ?
+## What interventions will be proposed to mitigate UHIs?
-- Plantations d'arbres.
+- Tree plantations.
-- Installation de toits réfléchissants.
+- Installation of reflective roofs.
-- Création d'espaces verts.
+- Creation of green spaces.
-- Amélioration des infrastructures de santé (refuges climatisés).
+- Improvement of health infrastructure (air-conditioned shelters).

-## Comment les interventions seront-elles mises en œuvre et efficaces ?
+## How will the interventions be implemented and evaluated for effectiveness?
-- Plan de mise en œuvre détaillé avec phases de collecte de données, analyse, interventions et suivi.
+- Detailed implementation plan with phases of data collection, analysis, interventions, and monitoring.
-- Partenariats avec le gouvernement local, ONG, secteur privé.
+- Partnerships with local government, NGOs, private sector.
-- Utilisation de technologies (drones, logiciels GIS) pour la surveillance et l'évaluation.
+- Use of technologies (drones, GIS software) for monitoring and evaluation.

-## Quelles sont les sources de données et de visualisations ?
+## What are the sources of data and visualizations?
-- Google Earth Engine, OpenStreetMap pour les données géospatiales.
+- Google Earth Engine, OpenStreetMap for geospatial data.
-- API weather.com, stations locales pour les données météorologiques.
+- Weather.com API, local stations for meteorological data.
-- Collaboration avec des photographes locaux pour les images avant/après.
+- Collaboration with local photographers for before/after images.

-# Mots Clés
+# Keywords
-- Îlots de chaleur urbains (UHI)
+- Urban Heat Islands (UHI)
 - Nairobi
 - Kibera
 - Mathare
-- Données géospatiales
+- Geospatial data
 - Google Earth Engine
 - OpenStreetMap
-- API weather.com
+- Weather.com API
-- Plantations d'arbres
+- Tree plantations
-- Toits réfléchissants
+- Reflective roofs
-- Espaces verts
+- Green spaces
-- Infrastructures de santé
+- Health infrastructure
-- Refuges climatisés
+- Air-conditioned shelters
-- Cartographie
+- Mapping
-- Analyse des risques
+- Risk analysis
-- Données démographiques
+- Demographic data
-- Sensibilisation et éducation
+- Awareness and education
-- Engagement communautaire
+- Community engagement
-- Partenariats
+- Partnerships
-- Plan de mise en œuvre
+- Implementation plan
-- Scalabilité
+- Scalability
-- Adaptabilité
+- Adaptability